Schengen Information System (SIS)

 • measures required: the ‘action to be taken’ describing, in a structured way, what the officer should do when the person is found;

-• information on criminal proceedings: copy of the European Arrest Warrant (EAW) of a person wanted for arrest and data on victims of identity theft (if applicable);
+• information on criminal proceedings: the copy of the European Arrest Warrant (EAW) of a person wanted for arrest and data on victims of identity theft (if applicable);

 • photographs: photographs of the person subject to the alert;